y2bd/CSE125Blog/README.md

 # daryl
 Daryl is a performant and responsive [Jekyll](http://jekyllrb.com) theme.
 It aims to be simply designed and above-all, highly-readable.
-The name of this theme is from [Daryl Dixon](http://walkingdead.wikia.com/wiki/Daryl_Dixon_(TV_Series)), of the Walking Dead.
 This is a screenshot of the Daryl theme as it stands now:
 ![Daryl screenshot](https://raw.githubusercontent.com/andrewcodes/daryl/master/daryl-screenshot.png)

-It's not ready for release yet, but is actively being developed.

 ## This theme is: